How Much Heat and Other Basic Utilities Does My Landlord Have to Provide?

 If your landlord has broken any of these four rules, here's what to do:

 - If that doesn't work, make your complaint in writing.
 Keep a copy of your letter.
-Hand the letter to your landlord, or send it certified mail, return receipt requested, so that you have written proof that he got it.
+Hand the letter to your landlord, or send it certified mail, return receipt requested, so that you have written proof that they got it.

 - If the problem can be fixed with a minor repair, follow the steps for "Repair and Deduct".